The Beagle as seen by a dog trainer

 It is a scent hound of English origin its standard is set by the British.
 Its evolution is linked to the country where he was born.
 According to Dr. Jacques Bourdon the Beagle’s name was first used in the early fifteenth century.

 It is a tireless muscular dog with a great sense of smell.
-Beagles are used for hunting rabbit, hare and other small game with a shotgun.
+Beagles are used for hunting rabbits, hares and other small types of game with a shotgun.
 They are also used for sports like agility.

-It has a lively, cheerful, intelligent and determined character and has a good relationship with dogs and children.
+It has a lively, cheerful, intelligent and determined character, it also has a good relationship with other dogs and children.
 If Beagles are exercised regularly, they can perfectly live inside.

 Simple brushing, routine bathing and regular hygiene care.

-The cost of maintenance is reasonable, with the amount of daily food will be around 300gr.
-Of course this also depends on their physical activity and their metabolism, which like in people, defines their tendency for obesity.
+The cost of maintenance is reasonable, with the amount of daily food will be around 300g.
+Of course, this also depends on their physical activity and their metabolism, which like in people, defines their likelihood for obesity.

 Being a hunting dog, it is important to start the training as soon as possible.
-The Beagle is quite independent and this eventually can be a problem for their owners especially when releasing the dogs outdoors, since their instinct will lead them to track and disappear following the trail.
+The Beagle is quite independent and this eventually can be a problem for their owners, especially when releasing the dogs in the mountains, since their instinct will lead them to track and disappear following a trail.

 The Beagle is an active dog, and therefore needs long walks.
 For owners that like moderate sports, it can be one of the breeds that best suits their way of life.